 Due to DOE's inability to remove fuel from the site, an ISFSI has been constructed at the site and fuel casks have been emplaced thereon to support continued plant operations.

 The ISFSI will be expected to operate throughout decommissioning, and beyond the conclusion of the remediation phase in the DECON decommissioning scenario, until such time that the transfer of spent fuel to the DOE can be completed.
-Assuming that DOE begins accepting commercial spent fuel from the industry in 2030, River Bend fuel is projected to be removed from the site beginning in 2037.
-The process is expected to continue through and beyond the cessation of plant operations.
-It could be completed by the year 2065 or 2077, depending upon the shutdown date, although it is acknowledged that the plant owner will seek the most expeditious means of removing fuel from the site when DOE commences performance.
+Assuming that DOE begins accepting commercial spent fuel from the industry in 2030, Waterford 3 fuel is projected to be removed from the site beginning in 2037.
+The process is expected to be continue through and beyond the cessation of plant operations.
+It could be completed by the year 2080, depending upon the shutdown date, although it is acknowledged that the plant owner will seek the most expeditious means of removing fuel from the site when DOE commences performance.
+The scenario is similar for the SAFSTOR alternative; however, based upon the expected completion date for fuel transfer, the ISFSI will be emptied prior to the commencement of decommissioning operations.

 Operation and maintenance costs for the spent fuel pool and the ISFSI are included within the estimates and address the cost for staffing the facility, as well as security, insurance, and licensing fees.
-The estimates include the costs to purchase, load, and transfer the multi-purpose spent fuel storage canisters (MPCs) from the pool to the DOE and/or to the ISFSI.
+The estimates include the costs to purchase, load, and transfer the multi-purpose spent fuel storage canisters (MPCs) from the pool to the DOE and/or ISFSI.
 Costs are also provided for transfer of the MPCs to the DOE from the ISFSI (although it is acknowledged that this may not occur and that the fuel in the MPCs may have to be repackaged at DOE expense).